Informations about the offered assortment

 X10CrMoVNb9-1 / WNr.
 1.4903 - Heat-resistant stainless steel boiler

 X10CrMoVNb9-1 / WNr.
-1.4903 – Special martensitic heat resistant steel which is widely used in the energy industry, especially in the field of boiler, steam turbine, motor and furnace manufacturing, and other mechanical components in the aviation and petrochemical industry working with temperatures up to 650 °C. Round bars d 20 mm – d 80 mm in stock, larger diameters to order.
+1.4903 – Special martensitic heat resistant steel.
+Is widely used in the energy industry, especially in the field of boiler, steam turbine, motor and furnace manufacturing.
+Mechanical components in the aviation and petrochemical industry working with temperatures up to 650 °C. Round bars d 20 mm – d 80 mm on stock, larger diameters to order.

 X10CrNiMoTi18-10 / 1.4571 / ~17348 - Stainless steel